 If Macdonald Swan is busy during your dates or you are looking for something in a different price range, here are my suggestions for great places to stay in Stratford-upon-Avon, all sorted by price:

-Luxury hotels (£130 and up): Arden House – Eden Hotel Collection is an amazing 5-star hotel and one of the best hotels in Stratford-upon-Avon city centre.
+Luxury hotels (£130 and up): Arden House – Eden Hotel Collection is an amazing 5-star hotel and one of the best hotels in the center of Stratford-upon-Avon.
 The location is very good as it is close to the Royal Shakespeare Company and Swan Theater and the property also offers free parking and free Wi-Fi.
 Hotel Du Vin Stratford is a gorgeous 4-star hotel with free Wi-Fi and an on-site restaurant.
 It is very close to all the main activities in Stratford-upon-Avon and a delicious continental breakfast is served there each morning.

-Middle-priced hotels (from £75 to £130): The White Swan Hotel is a superb 4-star inn with a rustic and modern atmosphere at the same time, which I am sure will offer you a very good stay in Stratford-upon-Avon.
+Middle-priced hotels (from £75 to £130): The White Swan Hotel is a superb 4-star inn with both a rustic and modern atmosphere, which I am sure will afford you a very good stay in Stratford-upon-Avon.
 Their restaurant serves very good British dishes and all the rooms have a very nice décor.
 Crowne Plaza Stratford-upon-Avon is a great 4-star hotel and one of the top picks for the city.
-This one is located a bit far from the train station as well (1.6 km), but otherwise you will be close to all the other important attractions.
+This one is located a bit far from the train station (1.6 km), but otherwise, you will be close to all the other important attractions.

 For those who are keen on trying some glamping, there is also the option of staying in Hobbit Huts in Stratford-upon-Avon in Riverside Park.
-The park is open form the 1st of April and until the 3rd of November for 2019 and the price for 4 nights (Monday to Friday) is £75 in low season and £150 in high season.
-You can find more details and prices here.
+The park is open form the 1st of April and until the 1st of November for 2020 and the price for 4 nights (Monday to Friday) is £75 in low season and £150 in high season.

 How to get to Stratford-upon-Avon